MariahSabioni/SmartGym/README.md

 In case of errors, they are displayed on the area above the connect button.
 Lost connection is reported on a toast on the bottom-right of the screen.

 * Real-time charts:
 When data is received, the charts are automatically updated.
+When connection is lost, the charts are destroyed.
 The interval between chart updates and the range displayed on charts x-axis can be changed on lines 80 and 81 of app.js:
 ```
 // charts